-Easy Cardboard Rainstick: Using a recycled cardboard tube, this easy to make rainstick instrument sounds just like rainfall!
+Easy Cardboard Rainstick: Using a recycled cardboard tube, an easy to make rainstick instrument sounds just like rainfall!

-2-Ingredient Fake Snow: This simple science experiment uses shaving cream and baking soda to make easy, white, powdery, fake snow.
+2-Ingredient Fake Snow: You can do a simple science experiment using shaving cream and baking soda to make easy, white, powdery, fake snow.

 Key Stage 1 (Ages 5-7)

 These fun weather crafts and activities are filled with colour and excitement, and will keep the kids entertained for hours!

 Ice Expansion: A simple way to show how ice expands is to fill up a plastic bottle to the brim with water.
 Put into the freezer until fully frozen, and write down the changes to the bottle as the ice has expanded (spoiler: It will crack!).

 Paint With Rain: This fun weather craft literally uses rain to make beautiful paintings!
 All you need is a rainy day and some powdered paint to make your very own rain paintings.